 - California Hawks & Where To See Them

 1. Red-Tailed Hawk

-The easiest way to ID it in the wild is by its red tail.
+The easiest way to ID red tailed hawks in the wild is by their red tail.
 If you see this bird from above, you'll notice dark brown wings against a red tail.
 From below, it'll appear pale with dark wingtips and a dark band across its belly.